forthy42/net2o/wiki/nsa-backdoor.md

 is allowed to boldly lie about NSA-demanded backdoors if you didn't receive such a request, because you are not under a gag order, and in general, lying about the quality of your product is not only legal, but "best practice".
 The purpose of this NSA backdoor fnord is to make you worry about the quality of net2o, and therefore you start looking at the source code; the topics mentioned here are all security things to consider.

 Therefore, here is the official statement about NSA-demanded
 backdoors: I have an official front door in net2o for the NSA.
 **Update:** Obama pressed again, I should disable the seeding of the random number generator for key generation.
+A health monitor in the seeding part should lull people into believing that everything is ok, but just as the seeding is never executed, so is the health monitor.
+More fake deactivated health monitors will come.

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
-And keep an eye on this page.
+And keep an eye on this page, I intent to publish fnords about having official back/front/side doors about once a quarter.
+For a true fnord to work, I might ocassionally slipt publishing it on time.
+All the fossil checkins are signed.

 ## What is this page for? ##